 Carrie began her career in publishing after previous roles as a journalist and college English teacher.
 As an editor for fantasy publisher TSR, Inc., she developed supplements for the Dungeons & Dragons® roleplaying game before striking out on her own as a freelance writer and editor.
 She wrote two fantasy novels, Pool of Radiance: Ruins of Myth Drannor (2001) and Shadowborn (1998, with William W. Connors), before making her mystery debut in 2004 with Pride and Prescience.
 The novel made the Independent Mystery Booksellers Association bestseller list and was named one of the five best mysteries of the year by Library Journal.
 Successive Mr. & Mrs. Darcy mysteries have earned starred reviews from Publisher's Weekly, Library Journal, and other publications.
 North by Northanger won the Daphne du Maurier Award, which honors excellence in romantic suspense, and a Reviewers Choice Award from RT Book Reviews magazine for Best Historical Mystery of 2006.
-The sixth book of the series, The Deception at Lyme (Or, The Peril of Persuasion), releases in October 2011.
+The seventh book of the series, The Suspicion at Sanditon (or the Disappearance of Lady Denham), releases in Summer 2015.

-In addition to her novels, Carrie is a contributor to the forthcoming short fiction collection Jane Austen Made Me Do It: Original Stories Inspired by Literature’s Most Astute Observer of the Human Heart.
+In addition to her novels, Carrie is a contributor to the short fiction collection Jane Austen Made Me Do It: Original Stories Inspired by Literature’s Most Astute Observer of the Human Heart.
 She pens articles for Jane Austen's Regency World magazine, writes other nonfiction, and has edited such books as Tea with Jane Austen (by Kim Wilson) and Walking with William Shakespeare (by Anne-Marie Edwards).
-She speaks nationally and locally about Austen, writing, and publishing, and since 2008 has been a faculty member and guest lecturer for the Antioch Writers Workshop.
+She speaks nationally and locally about Austen, writing, and publishing, including serving as a faculty member and guest lecturer for the Antioch Writers Workshop.